guilhemmarchand/trackme/docs/userguide.rst

 What if I want to be monitoring the fact that the EMEA region continues to be indexed properly ? and other regions ?

-This is where using Elastic Sources allows you to extend the default concept in way that allows you to address any kind of requirement, in a way that is totally integrated within TrackMe.
+Elastic Sources is the TrackMe answer which allows you to extend the default features with agility and address easily any kind of requirement transparently in TrackMe.

 Elastic source example 2: custom indexed fields
 -----------------------------------------------